Discovery and Timing of the First Millisecond Pulsar in NGC 6316: Conclusions

 \section{Conclusions}

 In this paper, we report the discovery and timing solution of the first pulsar in the GC NGC~6316, PSR~J1716$-$2808A.
 The system is a 2.45\,ms pulsar in a compact binary system with a $\sim$ 0.1\,M$_\odot$ companion.
 The spin period derivative indicates that unknown combinations of intrinsic spin-down, and accelerations due to the cluster potential, the Galactic potential are impacting our measurement.
+As we measure a negative period derivative, the acceleration experienced by the pulsar is likely dominated by the cluster and galactic potential and the pulsar is being accelerated towards us from behind the cluster.
 Continued timing of this pulsar should allow us to measure an orbital period derivative and then disentangle the effects of spin-down and the cluster acceleration \citep{pra17}.
-However, to constrain cluster properties using accelerations we will need to detect more pulsars within the cluster.
+However, to constrain cluster properties using accelerations, we will need to detect more pulsars within the cluster.
 Given the mass (3.5$\times$10$^{5}$\,M$_\odot$ \citep{bau23}), the similarities to 47 Tuc, and the number of MSPs estimated via \gr\ spectral analysis \citep{dem19,wu21}, we predict that NGC~6316 houses many more MSPs to be discovered.
 Finding these MSPs will require more sensitive searches, and may be possible using uGMRT, MeerKAT or with the next generation of telescopes, such as the DSA, SKA, or ngVLA.

 \facilities{GBT, Parkes, \textit{Fermi}-LAT}

 \software{PRESTO, PINT, FERMITOOLS, SPIDER\_TWISTER}